intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 ### Conclusion

 Even at a glance, you can see that the voice-leading in these two progressions are nearly identical.
 The only differences between the two are due to the differences in key signature.
-In particular, the resolution between la and sol is strengthened in minor, because the resolution becomes a half-step between le and sol.
+In particular, the resolution between from the sixth scale degree to the fifth scale degree is strengthened in minor, because the resolution becomes a half-step between le and sol.

 ## Borrowing from the parallel minor